matias-ceau/scripts/docs/index.md

 - [fix-markdown-links.sh](cripts/fix-markdown-links.sh.md) -- *A script to fix relative links in Markdown files.*
 - [flexoki_show.sh](scripts/flexoki_show.sh.md) -- *Generate a color palette with hex, RGB values, and names for quick reference.*
 - [fzf_albumlauncher.xsh](scripts/fzf_albumlauncher.xsh.md) -- *Choose and play an album using fzf and cmus*
-- [fzfmenu.sh](scripts/fzfmenu.sh.md) -- *A wrapper script to launch fzf in a terminal for menu selection.*
+- [fzfmenu.sh](scripts/fzfmenu.sh.md) -- *Launches fzf in an xterm window using provided arguments.*
-- [fzfmenu_run.sh](scripts/fzfmenu_run.sh.md) -- *A script to replace dmenu with fzf for running commands in a floating terminal.*
+- [fzfmenu_run.sh](scripts/fzfmenu_run.sh.md) -- *A script to replace Dmenu with fzf for enhanced run functionality.*
 - [get_repos_present_on_host.sh](scripts/get_repos_present_on_host.sh.md) -- *Script to list git repositories on the local host and save to files.*
 - [git_clone_by_author-repo.sh](scripts/git_clone_by_author-repo.sh.md) -- *A script to clone git repositories based on developer/package name using various options.*
 - [grub-tune-to-audio-python.py](scripts/grub-tune-to-audio-python.py.md) -- *Converts GRUB_INIT_TUNE strings into audio files.*
-- [improved-fzfmenu.sh](scripts/improved-fzfmenu.sh.md) -- *A script to launch FZF in Alacritty with command-line arguments.*
+- [improved-fzfmenu.sh](scripts/improved-fzfmenu.sh.md) -- *A script to invoke fzf in Alacritty terminal with argument handling*
 - [install_dependencies.sh](scripts/install_dependencies.sh.md) -- *Installs essential development and productivity tools on Arch Linux*
 - [jupyter_new_notebook.xsh](scripts/jupyter_new_notebook.xsh.md) -- *A script to create and open a new Jupyter notebook in Chromium*
 - [launch_tmux_with_music_player.sh](scripts/launch_tmux_with_music_player.sh.md) -- *Script to create a tmux session for running cmus*